-- our customer concentration given that the majority of our sales currently depend on a few large client relationships, including Sprint; - our ability to establish and maintain strategic relationships with our customers and mobile device manufacturers; - rapid technological evolution and resulting changes in demand for our products from our key customers and their end users; - intense competition in our industry and the core vertical markets in which we operate, and our ability to successfully compete; - our ability to comply with the requirements for our products imposed by our customers or by the third party providers of software and/or platforms that we use, and to respond quickly and effectively to any changes in such requirements; - our ability to assimilate acquisitions without diverting management attention and impacting current operations; - our ability to raise additional capital and the risk of such capital not being available to us at commercially reasonable terms or at all: - our ability to hire and retain key personnel; - interruptions or delays in the services we provide from our data center hosting facilities that could harm our business; - the possibility of security and privacy breaches in our systems damaging client relations and inhibiting our ability to grow; - our ability to become and remain profitable; - our ability to remain a going concern; - the risk of being delisted from NASDAQ if we fail to meet any of its applicable listing requirements; - the availability of third-party intellectual property and licenses needed for our operations on commercially reasonable terms, or at all; - changes in our operating income or loss due to shifts in our sales mix and variability in our operating expenses; - the difficulty of predicting our quarterly revenues and operating results and the chance of such revenues and results falling below analyst or investor expectations, which could cause the price of our common stock to fall; - potential tax liabilities and other factors that may impact our effective tax rates; - the existence of undetected software defects in our products; - the impact of evolving information security and data privacy laws on our business and industry; - the impact of U.S. regulations on our business and industry; - our ability to protect our intellectual property and our ability to operate our business without infringing on the rights of others; and - the risks inherent with international operations.
+- our customer concentration given that the majority of our sales currently depend on a few large client relationships, including Sprint; - the risk that our revenue and profitability could be materially and adversely affected if the proposed business combination between Sprint and T-Mobile is completed and the combined company does not elect to purchase the solutions that we currently deliver to Sprint at the same levels or at all; - our ability to establish and maintain strategic relationships with our customers and mobile device manufacturers; - rapid technological evolution and resulting changes in demand for our products from our key customers and their end users; - intense competition in our industry and the core vertical markets in which we operate, and our ability to successfully compete; - our ability to comply with the requirements for our products imposed by our customers or by the third party providers of software and/or platforms that we use, and to respond quickly and effectively to any changes in such requirements; - our ability to assimilate acquisitions without diverting management attention and impacting current operations; - our ability to raise additional capital and the risk of such capital not being available to us at commercially reasonable terms or at all; - our ability to hire and retain key personnel; - interruptions or delays in the services we provide from our data center hosting facilities that could harm our business; - the possibility of security and privacy breaches in our systems damaging client relations and inhibiting our ability to grow; - our ability to remain profitable; - our ability to remain a going concern; - the risk of being delisted from NASDAQ if we fail to meet any of its applicable listing requirements; - the availability of third-party intellectual property and licenses needed for our operations on commercially reasonable terms, or at all; - changes in our operating income or loss due to shifts in our sales mix and variability in our operating expenses; - the difficulty of predicting our quarterly revenues and operating results and the chance of such revenues and results falling below analyst or investor expectations, which could cause the price of our common stock to fall; - potential tax liabilities and other factors that may impact our effective tax rates; - the existence of undetected software defects in our products; - the impact of evolving information security and data privacy laws on our business and industry; - the impact of U.S. regulations on our business and industry; - our ability to protect our intellectual property and our ability to operate our business without infringing on the rights of others; - the risks inherent with international operations.